oliverjam/learn-react-testing/README.md

 ---

-### React Testing Library
+### Part Three: React Testing Library 🐐

 It gets a bit annoying constantly creating divs and rendering components into them.
 It would also be nice if we had some general helper functions for finding DOM nodes to assert about in our tests.

-This is where [React Testing Library]https://github.com/kentcdodds/react-testing-library) comes in.
+This is where [React Testing Library](https://github.com/kentcdodds/react-testing-library) comes in.
 It's designed to help you write good React integration tests.

 #### The library